 It’s primary and secondary winding are interconnected in such a manner that through appropriate switching of its taps, the transformer is able to add or deduct a certain magnitude of AC mains voltage and produce the resultant to the output connected load.

-are appropriately integrated to the transformer taps for executing the above actions as per the commands given by the op amp output.
+The relay contacts are appropriately integrated to the transformer taps for executing the above actions as per the commands given by the op amp output.

 So if the input AC voltage tends to increase a set threshold value, the transformer deducts some voltage and tries to stop the voltage from reaching dangerous levels and vice versa during low voltage situations.